narrowband IoT (NB-IoT)

 NB-IoT can be used for the following applications:

 - Smart farming.
 NB‑IoT connectivity enables farmers and cities to capture data from environmental sensors containing NB‑IoT modules that can send alerts if anything out of the ordinary happens.
-These sensors could be used to monitor the temperature and humidity of the soil, as well as to track the attributes of land, pollution, noise and rain.
+These sensors can be used to monitor the temperature and humidity of the soil, as well as to track the attributes of land, pollution, noise and rain.

 NB-IoT vs. Cat-M1

-NB-IoT and Cat-M1 devices can sleep for extended periods of time with extended discontinuous reception, a method used in mobile communication to conserve the battery of a mobile device.
+NB-IoT and Cat-M1 devices can sleep for extended periods of time with extended discontinuous reception, a method used in mobile communication to conserve the battery life of a mobile device.
 Both NB-IoT and Cat-M1 also support enhanced signal coverage per base station.

 NB-IoT vs. LTE-M

-LTE-M deployment can be done "in-band" within a standard LTE carrier or "stand-alone" in a dedicated spectrum.
+LTE-M deployment can be done in-band within a standard LTE carrier or standalone in a dedicated spectrum.
 It uses the free LTE spread spectrum technology.
 Device manufacturers that want to deploy on current cellular networks can use LTE-M. On the other hand, NB-IoT uses direct-sequence spread spectrum modulation technology for connectivity versus LTE spread technology.
 NB-IoT can also be implemented in an LTE carrier's guard band.

-LTE-M, however, is more expensive because several large carriers have patents on the underlying technologies and LTE-M users pay royalties to these companies for their intellectual property.
+LTE-M, however, is more expensive because several large carriers have patents on the underlying technologies, and LTE-M users pay royalties to these companies for their intellectual property.

 NB-IoT vs. LoRa

-Short for long range, LoRa is a low-power, long-range wireless communication protocol developed by the LoRa Alliance, a nonprofit organization dedicated to standardizing LPWAN technologies as a secure, energy-efficient IoT standard.
+LoRa is a low-power, long-range wireless communication protocol developed by the LoRa Alliance, a nonprofit organization dedicated to standardizing LPWAN technologies as a secure, energy-efficient IoT standard.

 LoRa is a modulation technology for LoRaWAN, an LPWAN specification intended for long-range communications.
 LoRa and NB-IoT both operate within LPWAN technology.

 LoRaWAN is a spread spectrum modulation technique designed to facilitate communication between low-power devices and IoT applications.
 The LoRa wireless system uses unlicensed frequencies available worldwide to communicate with a network.
+LoRaWAN also uses radio frequency bands between 433 and 923 MHz.
+Its peak data rate is 50 Kbps per channel and has bandwidths of 125, 250 and 500 kHz.

 Barriers to NB-IoT becoming a norm